Javier Solana: Secretary General of NATO

 On 24 March, NATO forces launched air attacks on military and civilian targets in Yugoslavia.
-Solana justified the attacks on humanitarian grounds, and on the responsibility of NATO to keep peace in Europe and to prevent recurrences of ethnic cleansing and genocide similar to those which occurred during the Bosnian War (1992–1995).
+Solana justified the attacks on humanitarian grounds, and on the responsibility of NATO to keep peace in Europe and to prevent recurrences of ethnic cleansing and genocide similar to those that occurred during the Bosnian War (1992–1995).

 Solana and NATO were criticised for the civilian casualties caused by the bombings.
 On 23–24 April, the North Atlantic Council met in Washington D.C. where the Heads of State of the member nations agreed with the New Strategic Concept, which changed the basic defensive nature of the organisation and allowed for NATO intervention in a greater range of situations than before.

 On 10 June, Serbian forces withdrew from Kosovo, and NATO stopped its attacks, which ended the Kosovo War.
 The same day UN Security Council Resolution 1244 authorised NATO to activate the ARRC, with the Kosovo Force launching Operation Joint Guardian and occupying the province on 12 June.
 Solana left NATO on 6 October 1999, two months ahead of schedule, and was replaced by George Robertson.